sincovschi/sincovschi-website/apps/blog/posts/extract-react-context.md

 ---
 title: React extract context for not nested components via shared state pattern
-shortDescription: Once upon a project, I had an interesting task.
-To generate animated points on a map.
+shortDescription: Advanced details about React hooks and how to exploit their behavior for edge cases.
 coverPath: /images/blog/extract-react-context/cover.jpg
 publishedAt: 23 Apr 2021
 ---